ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 ### Ansible Tower

-Ansible Tower is a management tool integrated with {{ site.data.product.title }}, designed to help automate infrastructure operations. {{ site.data.product.title }}
+Ansible Tower is a management tool integrated with {{ site.data.product.title_short }}, designed to help automate infrastructure operations. {{ site.data.product.title_short }}
 allows you to execute Ansible Tower jobs or workflows using service catalogs and Automate.
 No custom configuration or Ruby scripting is needed in {{ site.data.product.title_short }}, as configuration is done in Ansible